Do you want to know how to optimize images in WordPress and get more organic traffic from image search?

 To give you another example, here’s a photo of a playful black kitten.
 Instead of naming it IMG00021.jpg, we’ve named it playful-black-kitten.jpg, which is a better description of the image.

 Try to be specific.
 For instance, big-eyed-playful-black-kitten.jpg is better than just black-kitten.jpg.

-Also, think of the keywords that users would type in on Google to find your image.
+Also, consider the keywords that users would type on Google to find your image.

 Alt text or alternative text is crucial for image SEO.
 It helps Google understand what the image is about.
 It’s an HTML attribute added to the image tag, which is used to show images on a page.